avivsab/supply-chain/README.md

 ## Cotribution

-The app is being developing on a MAC,
+The app is being developing on a MAC.
 Everything in relation to compatibility/browser-compatibility, responsive screen, additional design, additional elements - tables,lists,graphs.. are more than welcome, state managment (Redux/MobX) aren't.
 The porpuse is to to detect incidents when data comming from the outside isn't synchronize between components and set alerts, by comparing components data.